Chairs of Committees and Advisors

 Georgina Taylor, Social Networking and Bulletin Editor

-Georgina works as a child and adolescent psychotherapist at The Bridge Foundation in Bristol, the Child and Family service and the schools team.
-Her current research interest is the impact of the new CYP-IAPT outcome measures and the impact that implementing these will have on child psychotherapy.
+Georgina works as a child psychotherapist at The Bridge Foundation in Bristol and in private practice.
+She recently completed doctoral research examining the impact of the CYP-IAPT outcome measures on child psychotherapy.

 Prior to the clinical training, Georgina worked as a teacher, with most of her teaching career spent at The Mulberry Bush School in Oxfordshire, a residential therapeutic community for children aged 6-12 with severe emotional and behaviour difficulties.
 She has also worked in a PRU for young people aged 8 to 14, and originally trained as a secondary English teacher.